 Confiding in their friends

-Young people’s friends become so much more important to them during their adolescence and they often start to break away from using parents as a confidante and start sharing everything with their friends.
-Ensuring that they have space and time to see friends is important, whilst giving them time and opportunities to open up to a parent as well.
+Young people’s friends become so much more important to them during their adolescence, and they often start to break away from talking to parents or carers and start sharing everything with their friends.
+Ensuring that they have space and time to see friends is important, whilst giving them time and opportunities to open up to their trusted adults as well.

 Avoiding their friends

-Some young people may avoid their friends, as they now perceive themselves as different and that their friends won’t understand and can’t relate to them.
-This becomes another loss that they have to face and need help to manage and come through.
+Some young people may withdraw from their friends, as they now perceive themselves as different and that their friends don’t understand.
+This can feel like another loss that they experience, and they may need help to manage.

 Wondering ‘what’s the point?’